Observational Astrophysics

 We encourage researchers to consider the Lancaster Observational Astrophysics group as a host for prestigious postdoctoral fellowship applications.

 Below is a list of fellowship opportunities available to astrophysicists.
 Some of these fellowships require the host department to provide full economic costings (e.g. RS URF), match funding (e.g. Leverhulme) or pre-select a list of candidates (e.g. STFC ERF, UKRI FLF).
-We recommend that you contact Professor Isobel Hook cc'ing Dr John Stott as early as possible in order to ensure that your application can proceed successfully.
+We recommend that you contact Dr John Stott as early as possible in order to ensure that your application can proceed successfully.
 Many of the deadlines below are based on those from previous years so please check the organisation website for the correct date.

 - STFC Ernest Rutherford Fellowship

 Deadline: usually mid September.
-Potential candidates should send final versions of the following documentation: description of the project, 1-page (max.); candidate statement justifying their suitability, and fit to Lancaster, 1-page (max.); CV with publication list (or highlights thereof, as appropriate) to Dr John Stott cc'ing Professor Isobel Hook and Dr Julie Wardlow by 17th July 2023. - STFC Webb Fellowships
+Potential candidates should send final versions of the following documentation: description of the project, 1-page (max.); candidate statement justifying their suitability, and fit to Lancaster, 1-page (max.); CV (in the narrative R4RI format, using the STFC ERF specific word limits); publication list (or highlights thereof, as appropriate, 400 words max.) to Dr John Stott cc'ing Dr Julie Wardlow by 26th June 2024. - Royal Astronomical Society Research Fellowship

 Deadline: usually October - Royal Astronomical Society Daphne Jackson Fellowship